alinaivanovaoff/cordic/README.md

 # cordic
-CORDIC algorithm for calculate amplitude and phase complex value
+CORDIC algorithm for calculate amplitude and phase for complex value